-WFP's demand for food and food system services can be a direct and indirect driving force towards the achievement of zero hunger, contributing to inclusive agricultural growth, sustainable social and economic transformation and broad-based food security.
+WFP's demand for food and food system services can be a direct and indirect driving force towards the achievement of zero hunger, contributing to inclusive agricultural growth and sustainable social and economic transformation.
 Over the years, WFP has steadily increased the share of food procurement that it carries out locally; half of WFP food commodities are now purchased locally.
-By injecting cash into local economies, local procurement, including pro-smallholder procurement, can significantly strengthen smallholders' livelihoods and the sustainability of food systems, particularly when it is associated with activities that support value chain actors where required.
+By injecting cash into local economies, local and regional food procurement, including pro-smallholder procurement, can significantly strengthen smallholders' livelihoods and the sustainability of food systems, particularly when it is associated with activities that support value chain actors such as farmers, farmer organizations, processor groups, aggregators and traders where required.

-This policy enables WFP to boost its local and pro-smallholder procurement by complementing the cost-efficiency considerations that guide its procurement decisions with additional principles and parameters, including programme objectives and analysis of local value chains.
+This policy aims at enabling WFP to boost its local, regional and pro-smallholder procurement by complementing the cost-efficiency considerations that guide its procurement decisions and introducing additional principles and parameters, including programme objectives and analysis of local value chains.
 This will allow WFP to increasingly integrate procurement and elements of its programmes, including nutrition, resilience and smallholder income and livelihoods activities and the promotion of gender equality.
-Implementation of the policy entails the development of additional tools that support WFP's food procurement, along with essential investments in innovative approaches to maximize the contribution that WFP can make to implementation of the 2030 Agenda for Sustainable Development through increased local procurement.
+Implementation of the policy entails the development of additional systems and tools that support WFP's food procurement, along with essential investments in innovative approaches to maximize the contribution that WFP's local and regional food procurement can make to achieving the goals of the 2030 Agenda for Sustainable Development